 Broxtowe

 § This page gives an overview of the Broxtowe local authority district, bringing together key facts, maps, and data to help you quickly understand the area.
-One of 361 district profiles on Baseview.
+This is one of 361 LAD profiles on Baseview.

 Overview ⁞ Broxtowe lies west of Nottingham and includes suburban towns such as Beeston, Stapleford, and Eastwood, the latter associated with the novelist D. H. Lawrence.
 The district is characterised by green spaces such as Bramcote Hills Park, Attenborough Nature Reserve, and stretches of the River Trent.
 Its landscape blends suburban living with wetlands, meadows, and heritage sites, making it a mix of literary legacy, wildlife, and commuter communities.

-The administrative boundary of Broxtowe can be viewed on OpenStreetMap: District Boundary of Broxtowe.
+The administrative boundary of Broxtowe can also be viewed on OpenStreetMap: District Boundary of Broxtowe.

 Key Facts about Broxtowe